ilongge/WNPlayerPlus/README.md

 ## License

-WNPlayer-ilongge is available under the MIT license.txt See the LICENSE.txt file for more info.
+WNPlayerPlus is available under the MIT license.
+See the LICENSE file for more info.